Confused about the most expensive hanging mobile ever sold

-The “Snow Flurry” by Alexander Calder is the most expensive hanging mobile ever sold to date (only surpassed by “Lily of Force” which is a stabile by Calder).
+The “Snow Flurry” by Alexander Calder is the most expensive hanging mobile ever sold to date (May 2012), only surpassed by “Lily of Force” which is a stabile by Calder [Update: “Poisson volant (Flying Fish)“, a hanging mobile Calder made in 1957, sold for $25,925,000 on May 13th 2014, a new world auction record for Calder].
 It realized a hammer price of US$10,386,500 at Christie’s Post-War and Contemporary Art Evening Sale at the Rockefeller Plaza, New York, on on May 8th 2012.
 Here’s a photo from the auction:

 But here’s what confuses me about this.
 The following is the photo of “Snow Flurry” that Christie’s posted on their site.
 Count the elements on the mobile.

-First I wondered if part (9 elements) of the “Snow Flurry” that the Calder Foundation has displayed maybe fell off, got lost, or destroyed somehow, but then I noticed that besides the number of elements on each, if you pay close attention to the structure of each mobile you’ll realize, these are clearly two different mobiles.
+First I wondered if part (9 elements) of the “Snow Flurry” that the Calder Foundation has displayed maybe got lost or destroyed somehow, but then I noticed that besides the number of elements on each, if you pay close attention to the structure of each mobile you’ll realize, these are clearly two different mobiles.